nathnolt/tiny-php-directory-lister/README.md

 ## my intent

-I intended it for use in localhost setting, where it doesn't matter if a client can see all the contents of your directories.
-So there are limits implemented.
+I intended it for use in localhost or simmilar setting, where it doesn't matter if a client can see all the contents of your directories and can move up beyond the project scope.
+That's why limits haven't been implemented yet.

 - Nathnolt